 The Greco-Roman city of Oxyrhynchus, and the older Egyptian city that lies beneath it, have never been extensively excavated because the modern town of el-Bahnasa has been built above it.
 Any excavations would, therefore, be surgical in nature.
 If full-scale excavations could be conducted, there is little doubt that much would be uncovered as it was, during Hellenistic times, the third largest city in Egypt and served as a regional capital.
 After the introduction of Christianity, it became a prominent location for churches and monasteries and became the seat of a bishopric.
 It is therefore known to have featured a number of public buildings, including a hippodrome, a gymnasium, public baths, a theatre with a capacity for 11,000 people, and likely military buildings as it was a site for military garrisons stationed during the Roman and Byzantine periods.
 It was graced with an abundance of temples during the Greek and Roman periods, including temples to Demeter, Dionysus, Apollo, Hermes, Serapis, Osiris, Zeus-Amun, Hera-Isis, Mars, and Jupiter-Capitolinus.

-A number of artifacts other than papyrus have been excavated from the surrounding ancient refuse mounds, some shown below.
+A number of artifacts other than papyrus have been excavated from the surrounding ancient refuse mounds.
 The massive amount of work that remains to be done on the un-translated papyrus texts, however, and the potential archaeological bonanza that still lies beneath the modern town (if someday accessible), speaks volumes about the untapped knowledge and adventure of discovery that awaits future archaeologists, scholars, and a visiting public.
 If you read ancient Greek or Latin, you can play a direct personal role in that process by going to the Ancient Lives Project website.
 If you are an archaeologist or student of archaeology, you may one day play a part in uncovering more of the ancient city herself.

 Cover Photo, Top Left: Excavators hard at work at the site of Oxyrhynchus.
 Courtesy Egypt Exploration Society.